 Ever wonder what it is about a restored tractor that makes it stand out in a crowd?
 Ever want to ask a judge exactly what they’re looking for when they review a tractor?
 If we restored tractors, we’d want to know.
 So we asked our judges to give us some insight into what gives teams an edge when competing at the national level.
 Here are some helpful tips to put you on the inside track.

-What Mr. Bockwoldt looks for in Delo TRC instruction books, presentations and projects:
+What Mr. Holst looks for in Delo TRC workbooks, presentations and projects:

 Home: Geneseo, IL